CommunityToolkit/WindowsCommunityToolkit/docs/extensions/ListViewExtensions.md

 The AlternateColor property provides a way to assign a background color to every other item.

-> The [ContainerContentChanging](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.listviewbase#Windows_UI_Xaml_Controls_ListViewBase_ContainerContentChanging) event used for this extension to work, will not be raised when the ItemsPanel is replaced with another type of panel than ItemsStackPanel or ItemsWrapGrid.
+> [!WARNING] The [ContainerContentChanging](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.listviewbase#Windows_UI_Xaml_Controls_ListViewBase_ContainerContentChanging) event used for this extension to work, will not be raised when the ItemsPanel is replaced with another type of panel than ItemsStackPanel or ItemsWrapGrid.

 ## Example